2sic/app-jobs/readme.md

 ## History

 * 2021-11
   * Updated to v12 best-practices
   * Removed all jQuery dependencies
   * Hybrid - now works in Dnn and Oqtane
   * Enabled data-optimizations
 * 2022-04
   * Moved access of Services to ToSic.Sxc.Services
   * Replaced data-enableoptimization with pageSvc.AssetAttributes()
-* 2022-06 v02.02.00
+* v.02.02.00 2022-06
   * Replaced all base classe with their 2sxc 14 equivalents
   * Removed all GetService<> and started to use the new ServiceKit14
-* 2023-03 v03.00.00
+* v03.00.00 2023-03
   * Added Registration Formular with App Settings
   * Started to use the new Hybrid.Api15
+* v03.04.00 2023-05
+  * Replaced turnOn Tag with `Kit.Page.TurnOn`
+  * Enhanced Kit.Image with `imgAltFallback`
+  * Replace Edit.TagToolbar(Content) Tag with `@Kit.Toolbar.Default(Content)`